 Coronavirus: Hospitality firms undertake body temperature checks, other measures at hotels

-Hospitality chains across India, such as domestic majors Indian Hotels Company and EIH and global firms like Hyatt, are taking a slew of measures, including checking temperature of guests and staff, and undertaking additional hygiene procedures to control the spread of coronavirus.
+Hospitality chains across India, such as domestic majors Indian Hotels Company and EIH, and global firms like Hyatt and Radisson Hotel Group, are taking a slew of measures, including checking temperature of guests and staff, and undertaking additional hygiene procedures to control the spread of coronavirus.
 "In light of the current situation, we have implemented additional precautionary hygiene measures across our hotels based on the Ministry of Health and Family Welfare advisory and guidelines for prevention and transmission," an IHCL spokesperson said in a statement.

 This includes training associates as per the protocol prescribed by the Government of India, sanitisation of all areas, increased access to alcohol-based hand sanitizers at prominent locations and body temperature checks for everyone visiting our premises using non-invasive laser thermometers, it added.
 "As mandated, we are notifying local authorities on travellers coming from affected countries," IHCL said.